WorldWideTelescope/pywwt/doc/source/users_guide.rst

 .. note::

     Some tasks require loading files from disk.
-In this case, if the current WWTClient_ instance and the WWT client itself are not running on the same host, they must have access to a common filesystem from which the files may be loaded.
+These will currently only work if the current WWTClient_ instance and the WWT client itself are running on the same host.

 Creating New Layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~